NeuraXenetica/synaptans-workforcesim/workforcesim_py/README.md

 - **Goodness** (`goodness`) reflects a person’s overall level of integrity and virtue, including the ability to deal constructively with adversity or disappointments in the workplace.
 In terms of the simulation, a Laborer with high Goodness will generate more Sacrifice behaviors and fewer Sabotage behaviors.

-- **Strength** (`strength`) and **Open-mindedness** (`openmindedness`) are "control stats" that have no influence on any of a person's behaviors and no relationship to any other stats or variables.
+- **Strength** (`strength`) and **Open-mindedness** (`openmindedness`) are "control stats" that have no influence on any of a person’s behaviors and no relationship to any other stats or variables.
 They have been added to make it easier to assess the extent to which certain factors (e.g., a small workforce size or small number of days simulated) can give rise to apparent correlations between variables where no underlying causal connections exist.

 #### RELATIONSHIP OF CORE STATS TO DAILY BEHAVIORS